 Buy the 100 brush from Il Makiage here for £38 (use code ‘welcome10’ for 10% off) and here’s the Il Makiage foundation.
 I’ve been using both for years and I’d highly recommend them.

-How do you clean the blender and brush?
+How do you clean the sponge and brush?

 After using either a brush or beauty blender for a max of 4 times or if it’s over a week, I then wash it.
 Bacterial build-up on your skin transfers to them, so you really don’t want to be using dirty tools on your face.